Name of lecturer(s)

 Even though pass/fail grade assigned the exercise is thoroughly evaluated during the Fall term projects projection by all present tutors, teachers and guests.

 Course may be repeated

 No schedule has been prepared for this course

 The subject is a part of the following study plans

-- Academy Preparation Program - Cinematography (qualification subject)
+- Academy Preparation Program - Cinematography (required subject)

-- Academy Preparation Program - Directing (qualification subject)
+- Academy Preparation Program - Animated Film (required subject)

-- Academy Preparation Program - Editing (qualification subject)
+- Academy Preparation Program - Editing (required subject)

-- Academy Preparation Program - Screenwriting (qualification subject)
+- Academy Preparation Program - Sound (required subject)